techno-tim/techno-tim.github.io/_posts/2022-03-26-k3s-etcd-ansible.md

 cp ansible.example.cfg ansible.cfg
 ```

-You'll want to adapt this to suit your needs however the defaults should work without issue.
-If you're looking for the old defaults, you can see them in this [PR that remove the file](https://github.com/techno-tim/k3s-ansible/blob/96c49c864e3b9427e8eb59a6f420f032db51e831/ansible.cfg).
+You'll want to adapt this to suit your needs however the defaults should work without issue.If you're looking for the old defaults, you can see them in this [PR that remove the file](https://github.com/techno-tim/k3s-ansible/blob/96c49c864e3b9427e8eb59a6f420f032db51e831/ansible.cfg).

 Next you'll need to install some requirements for `ansible`